 How have these jobs changed in the past decade?

 Within the past decade, we’ve seen more planning employment opportunities being offered through companies and organizations that one would not necessarily think would hire a planner.
-These include public school systems, police departments, commerce departments, law firms, and technology companies.
+These include public school systems, police departments, commerce departments, law firms

 What about the future of urban planning jobs?